 As a coach he was at least as good as he had been a runner.
 Among his top distance men were Jim Flockhart, international cross-country champion, and Joe McGhee Empire Marathon champion in 1954.
 In addition to his coaching at club level, he was an official acting as a starter at several meetings, and a coach with Scottish teams for several years.
 When he was invited by Tom Millar, Clydesdale Harriers secretary, he was delighted to go and give a lantern show, talk about training and take questions.
 He also followed up with a letter of appreciation for the reception that he had received.
 A wonderful and successful coach wit top class athletes working for and with him, he also continued to work in the community.

 For instance, the photograph of Allan with the women employed with Lewis’s, tells a story.
 Lewis’s store in Argyle Street in Glasgow had an athletics club for its employees.
 The Lewis’s chain throughout Britain had an annual competition between them and the Glasgow store was keen to do well.
 They asked Allan to help them train for the big match and after he had been training them for two afternoons a week, realised that they were not the most talented.
 His solution was to ask the management to employ some club members, including some who had just come back from the Forces.
 The suggestion was taken up.
 The result was victory at Belle Vue with the Victor Ludorum trophy brought back to Glasgow.
 Always active in the community, he also trained the St Bridget’s church running team and worked with local schools.
 If we look back at his early days as a pro and his actions in donating hard won prize money to the miners, his whole record in this regard is exemplary.
+There is an interesting article by Allan in the club magazine which can be found at this link which was passed on to us by John Mackay.

 Bill Scally (left) passing the baton in the Edinburgh to Glasgow to Les Menelly